 Some of the underlying funds invest in equities.
-Gains and losses from the sale of New Zealand equities are not taxable.
+Gains from the sale of New Zealand equities are not taxable and losses from the sale are not deductible.
 Neither are gains and losses from the sale of Australian equities that are listed on the Australian Securities Exchange and meet certain other criteria.
 Dividends from both these types of equities are taxable, but any imputation or foreign withholding tax credits may be available to offset any tax payable (subject to certain limits).

-For other overseas equities we invest in, the fair dividend rate method or the comparative value method will apply.
-The fair dividend rate method applies in most cases.
-Under the fair dividend rate method, the underlying funds are treated as deriving taxable income equal to 5% of the average daily market value of those investments.
+For other overseas equities we invest in, the fair dividend rate (FDR) method or the comparative value (CV) method will apply.
+The FDR method applies in most cases.
+Under the FDR method, the underlying funds are treated as deriving taxable income equal to 5% of the average daily market value of those investments.
 Dividends or profits from the sale of these investments are not taxable and losses from the sale are not deductible.
-Under the comparative value method, the underlying funds are taxed on all realised and unrealised gains and losses and any distributions.
+Under the CV method, the underlying funds are taxed on all realised and unrealised gains and losses and any distributions.
 Foreign withholding tax credits may be available to offset any tax payable (subject to certain limits).